Learning Fine-Grained Cross Modality Excitement for Speech Emotion Recognition: Related Work

 In addition to tackle the speech emotion recognition problem by directly applying deep neural networks on audio datasets, multimodal learning frameworks that jointly consider emotions implied in different modalities \cite{xu2019learning,tzirakis2017end,lee2018convolutional}.
 For instance, Tzirakis et al. provided a multimodal system to perform an end-to-end spontaneous emotion prediction task from speech and visual data \cite{tzirakis2017end}.
 Lee et al. proposed an attention model for multimodal emotion recognition from speech and text data, and provided an effective method to learn the correlation between two output feature vectors from separate yet jointly trained CNNs \cite{lee2018convolutional}.

-The most closest work to our research is Xu’s \cite{xu2019learning}, they proposed a fine-grained method to learn the alignment between the original speech and the recognized texts with attention mechanism.
-Our approach is different from that: (1) we propose a temporal alignment pooling method to combine each word and its corresponding voice instead of attention mechanism; and (2) we design a cross modality excitation module to enhance the interaction between the two modalities.
+The closest work to our research is Xu’s \cite{xu2019learning}, where they proposed a fine-grained method to learn alignment between the original speech and the recognized text with attention mechanism.
+Our approach is different from that: (1) we propose a temporal mean-max alignment pooling method to combine each word and its corresponding voice instead of attention mechanism; and (2) we design a cross modality excitement module to enhance the interactions between the two modalities.